ivan-usov-org/bec/docs/source/developer/scans/tutorial_fly_scan_cont_line.md

     with mock.patch.object(request.stubs, "request_is_completed", side_effect=[False, True]):
         reference_commands = list(request.run())
 ```

 This test configuration will run two rounds within the while loop: On the first round, the `request_is_completed` method will return `False`, and on the second round, it will return `True`.
 All device instructions will be stored in the `reference_commands` list.

 Finally, we will check if the scan worker receives the correct instructions.
-To ignore the {term}`request_id` / `RID` field, we will replace it with a fixed value.
+To ignore the request ID (`RID`) field, we will replace it with a fixed value.

 ```python
     for cmd in reference_commands: